 Minimum price, orders and quantities

-The price of the products, the method of payment and other payment terms are obviously among the main elements of the distribution agreement in the United States.
+The price of the products, the method of payment and other payment terms are obviously among the main provisions of the distribution agreement in the United States.
 The supplier must reserve the right to change prices upon appropriate notice to the distributor.

 It is also possible to establish a minimum quantity of purchase orders that the distributor must make in a given period of time.
 If orders fall below this threshold, certain remedies may be triggered, including termination of the distribution agreement.